NCAR/xdev/COMMPLAN.md

 Use Google Calendar for scheduling all meetings.
 Note that it can be difficult to find time for all people on the team to meet.
 To accommodate this potential need, we have 2 standing "slots" on the UCAR Google Calendar called "Team Time".
-These slots are for *ad hoc* meetings with the entire time.
+These slots are for *ad hoc* meetings with the entire team.
 Having these regular meetings on the calendar, even if they are not used every week, lets everyone on the team know to try their best to keep those times free.
 Then we have the best chance of everyone being available for any *ad hoc* meetings we